Scott was a senator from Pennsylvania and was a Republican. He served from 1959 to 1976.

 He was previously the representative for Pennsylvania’s 6th congressional district as a Republican from 1947 to 1958; and the representative for Pennsylvania’s 7th congressional district as a Republican from 1941 to 1944.

-Each dot in the chart below was a member of the Senate in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Scott is shown as a purple triangle. (analysis methodology)
+Scott is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 3441 (94th): An Act to authorize the Architect of the Capitol to perform certain work on and maintain the historical sections of the Congressional Cemetery and to study and ...

 - S. 2945 (94th): An Act to amend the act of October 15, 1966 (80 Stat.
 953; 20 U.S.C.
 65a), relating to the National Museum of the Smithsonian Institution, so as ...

 - S.J.Res.
 168 (94th): A joint resolution to provide for the reappointment of James E. Webb as a citizen regent of the Board of Regents of the Smithsonian Institution.